LiamCPinchbeck/liamcpinchbeck.github.io/_posts/2025-11-28-constant-curvature-VAEs.md

 The indistinguishability in the centre is actually pretty typical in low latent dimensional VAEs as the prior on the distributions is centred at 0 so the groups are pulled in this direction.
 If you wanted to get rid of this you would need to use some uncentred/uninformative prior, but that only really gives us the uniform distribution, which won't regularise our space.

-And it turns out for high dimensional VAEs, samples from the normal distribution really start to look like uniform samples on the sphere. e.g. For the two plots below, which one do you think is a set of samples from a high dimensional normal distribution, and which is from a high dimensional sphere?
+And it turns out for high dimensional VAEs, samples from the normal distribution really start to look like uniform samples on the sphere (the so called 'soap bubble effect'). e.g. For the two plots below, which one do you think is a set of samples from a high dimensional normal distribution, and which is from a high dimensional sphere?
 (And I assure you there is in fact one of each here.)

 <div style="text-align: center;">